clevepl/aspen-book-list/readme.txt

 = 0.1.3 =
 * Customize your site's URL
+* Display the list's content within the block editor

 = 0.1.2 =
 * Enter the listID to input any list you have !